jlwiza/WI/src/README.md

 have to be created in javascript, it slows down the system even more. and then if you want to fill in the shapes flash becomes comepletely unusable, and since now your operating at like sixty frames a second, when you have intersections, it starts becoming a nightmare awfully quick, and it doesnt help you at all.
 But WI is built with those considerations straight out of the box, it's optimized for the way it should be used. it leaves the artist with something extremely easy with little to no learning curve but a ton of benefits, that become apparent as soon as you start using it

+-HOW DOES IT WORK? well all an animator has to do, is draw to frames and the program animates between them. the program can figure out where a bunch of the lines will go but its a good idea to tell it manually by constantly flipping, between the keys, which is something that animators already do.
+Now at this point I would have been perfectly happy with an application that just would simply automatically tween between frames, great.. but we get some unintentional benifits because of what we have done, first, despite you just doing two keys, most of the time your third key isnt that much a departure from two of your keys, and since you've set up a tween already, you can just copy any one of the miriad of frames you've generated to make a third image, erase and replace the parts that are necessary, to make a fourth and a fifth key, so that you can do upwards of 10 keys in the time it would have taken you to make 4, whats more everything is editable so these frames could all be rough, so as long as the rough animates, when you erase it and clean it up, it can look incredible. so Now traditional animators can animate things at like an absurd 60 frames or 120 frames per second, while still maintaining that handmade look and feel. now at this point when I realized this I was beside myself, it was amazing, but I thought still I have to color all these frames, that could take forever.
+And subsequently made yet another realization.
+I've told the system which lines are which, so if I color one frame and my system is aware which lines it fills, it knows which other lines it corresponds with meaning, I can effectively fill just a few key frames and have it fully colored And thats when I thought it had to be done.